oauth-wg/oauth-v2-1/oauth-2.1.md

 An authorization grant is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.
-This specification defines four grant types -- authorization code, implicit, resource owner password credentials, and client credentials -- as well as an extensibility mechanism for defining additional types.
+This specification defines two grant types -- authorization code and client credentials -- as well as an extensibility mechanism for defining additional types.